Interregnum (England): Religious sects

 The breakdown of religious uniformity and incomplete Presbyterian Settlement of 1646 enabled independent churches to flourish.
-The main sects (see also English Dissenters) were Baptists, who advocated adult rebaptism; Ranters, who claimed that sin did not exist for the "chosen ones"; and Fifth Monarchy Men, who opposed all "earthly" governments, believing they must prepare for God's kingdom on earth by establishing a "government of saints".
+The main sects of English Dissenters were Baptists, who advocated adult rebaptism; Ranters, who claimed that sin did not exist for the "chosen ones"; and Fifth Monarchy Men, who opposed all "earthly" governments, believing they must prepare for God's kingdom on earth by establishing a "government of saints".

 Despite greater toleration, extreme sects were opposed by the upper classes as they were seen as a threat to social order and property rights.
 Catholics were also excluded from the toleration applied to the other groups.

 Conservatives

 Conservatives were still dominant in both central government and local government.
-In the former, the Rump was anxious not to offend the traditional ruling class whose support it needed for survival, so it opposed radical ideas.
+In the former, the Rump Parliament was anxious not to offend the traditional ruling class whose support it needed for survival, so it opposed radical ideas.
 In the latter, that ruling class dominated through the influence of traditional regional gentry.

 Historical analysis

 The Interregnum was a relatively short but important period in the history of the British Isles.
-It saw a number of political experiments without any stable form of government emerging, largely due to the wide diversity in religious and political groups that had been allowed to flourish after the regicide of Charles I.
+There were several political experiments without any stable form of government emerging, largely because of the wide diversity in religious and political groups that had been allowed to flourish after the regicide of Charles I.

 The Puritan movement had evolved as a rejection of both real and perceived "Catholicisation" of the Church of England.
-When the Church of England was quickly disestablished by the Commonwealth Government, the question of what church to establish became a hotly debated subject.
+When the Church of England was quickly disestablished by the Commonwealth government, the question of what church to establish became a hotly debated subject.
 In the end, it was impossible to make all the political factions happy.
-During the Interregnum, Oliver Cromwell lost much of the support he had gained during the Civil War.
+During the Interregnum, Cromwell lost much of the support he had gained during the civil war.
 Edward Sexby, previously a supporter of Cromwell's, felt disenfranchised by Cromwell's failure to abolish the aristocracy.

 In 1657, Silius Titus called for Cromwell's assassination in a co-authored pamphlet Killing No Murder under the pseudonym of William Allen.
-Sexby was captured when he returned to England and attempted to carry out the assassination described in Colonel Titus' book.
+Sexby was captured when he returned to England and attempted to carry out the assassination described in Titus' book.
 Cromwell coerced Sexby into confessing authorship of the pamphlet and then imprisoned him in the Tower of London, where Sexby was driven to insanity, dying there less than a year later.
 High taxes required by the large standing army, kept due to the constant threats of Scottish and Irish rebellion, added to public resentment of Cromwell.

-A second interregnum
+Second interregnum

-After the fall of James II during the Glorious Revolution, an interregnum was declared and a Convention Parliament called to elect William III and Mary II joint monarchs.
+After the fall of James II during the Glorious Revolution in 1688, an interregnum was declared and a Convention Parliament called to elect William III and Mary II joint monarchs.